Skip to main content

 Free to use.
 Runs in your browser.

 Paste XML and click Format to pretty-print it with indented elements and line breaks.
-Validates structure and highlights parse errors.
+Click Minify to compress it to a single line.

 XML: Still Everywhere in 2025

-XML might feel like a relic from the 2000s, but it's still deeply embedded in modern development.
+XML might feel like a relic from the 2000s, but it is still deeply embedded in current development.
 Android manifests are XML.
 RSS feeds are XML.
-SOAP APIs (still widely used in finance and healthcare) speak XML.
+SOAP APIs are still widely used in finance and healthcare.
 SVG images are XML.
 Maven and Gradle configs use XML.
-If you work with enterprise software, you'll encounter XML daily.
+If you work with enterprise software, you'll encounter XML regularly.

 Unformatted XML, a single line of nested tags, is virtually impossible to debug.
 This formatter adds proper indentation, line breaks, and consistent spacing so you can see the document structure at a glance.
 Paste messy XML, get clean output.